[Image: A bland banner that says “Raising Luminaries Resource Roundup April” set against a background of pink tree blossoms.]

 [Video description: The first ever time I succumbed to exhaustion and took a nap while my kids were awake, my eldest was 5.
 He got into the food coloring, turned himself blue for a week, and both the 2- & 5-year-old learned that mom napping means CHAOS REIGNS.
 I groggily fail to get the 5-year-old to see the error in his ways.
 The 2-year-old cheers enthusiastically from off camera and calls for more mommy naps.
 See captions in the video.]

-Stay Curious, Stand Brave & Support Your AAPI Family
+Stay Curious, Stand Brave & Focus on Tiny Acts of Courage

 You are amazing and maaagic.
 I appreciate the fact that you’re on this planet, raising awesome kiddos and leading this next generation of kind, clever and generous leaders.